johnnynotsolucky/blog/content/blog/grokkable-logs/index.md

 ---
-title: Grokkable logs w/ Craft 3
+title: Grokkable logs w/ Craft 3, pt.
+1
 description: Log messages in a format that is easy to work with.
 tags: ["tech", "development", "craft-cms", "yii2"]
 date: "2019-06-11T18:30:00.000+0200"